Our Philosophy and Vision

 Responsive adults

-Our teachers and support staff are keen observers who know when to intervene, when to offer direct instruction, when to scaffold or model learning, when to step back and watch learning unfold to get a better understanding of the child.
+Our teachers and support staff are keen observers knowing when to intervene, when to offer direct instruction, when to scaffold or model learning, when to step back and watch learning unfold to get a better understanding of the child.

 Adults ensure learning is well planned and sequenced so that children acquire the knowledge in an orderly systematic way with ample opportunity to practise, apply and build on prior learning in a meaningful way.
 They identify gaps in learning and provide appropriate learning opportunities by breaking learning down into small steps using practical concrete learning.

-This requires the adults who work for us to be skilled guides, facilitators, directors and instructors who can establish, maintain and utilise the environment, supporting adults and resources to best effect.
+This requires adults to be skilled guides, facilitators, directors and instructors who can establish, maintain and utilise the environment, supporting adults and resources to best effect.

 Respect for self and others